Unicycles Rock and Roll in Our Family

 When she was confident enough to try a flat surface she moved to the garage.
 Inside the garage she steadied herself with her right hand on the wall and pushed off.
 When that goal was met she moved out to the driveway.
 She would push off from the garage door frame and ride around on the driveway practicing her turns.
 After the driveway became easier she started riding up and down the street.

 WOW, its a New Unicycle!

 Once we realized riding the unicycle was not just a passing faze we bought our daughter a new unicycle.
 You would have thought it was Christmas, she was so excited when she saw it and couldn't wait to ride it.

 As she gained experience her confidence grew and trying tricks on the unicycle was the next step.
-Riding backwards became as easy as going forward, pedaling with one foot, jumping, and laying on the seat and peddling to name a few.
+Riding backwards became as easy as going forward, pedaling with one foot, jumping, and laying on the seat and peddling became the norm.

 Interview with Dad